Stronger, Fewer, & Superior: Harnessing Vision Foundation Models for Domain Generalized Semantic Segmentation: Experiments

-\textbf{Multi-source generalization.} In this part, we compare Rein against other DGSS methods under \textit{GTAV + Synthia $\rightarrow$ Citys + BDD + Map} setting, in which networks are fine-tuned using both GTAV and Synthia datasets, and tested on Cityscapes, BDD100K, and Mapillary.
-As shown in Table~\ref{tab:gs2cbm}, we report the performance of Rein employing two VFMs, EVA02 and DINOv2.
-Our results demonstrate that Rein significantly surpasses existing DGSS methods by a large margin in average mIoU (from $45.9\%$ to $65.2\%$).

-\textbf{Cityscapes-to-other datasets generalization.} The generalization from one real-world dataset to others is pivotal for practical applications in the field.
-To this end, we conduct experiments under the \textit{Citys $\rightarrow$ BDD + Map} generalization setting.
-In this context, Rein, when coupled with the DINOv2-Large, demonstrates superior performance across all datasets.
+\textbf{Real-to-Real generalization of Rein.} The generalization from one real-world dataset to others is pivotal for practical applications in the field.
+To this end, we conduct experiments under the \textbf{\textit{Citys $\rightarrow$ ACDC}}, \textit{Citys $\rightarrow$ Cityscapes-C}, and \textit{Citys $\rightarrow$ BDD + Map} generalization setting.
+As shown in Table~\ref{tab:cityscapes-c+acdc} and \ref{tab:c2bm}, Rein, when coupled with the DINOv2-Large, demonstrates superior performance across all datasets.
 This underscores the effectiveness of Rein in generalizing to diverse real-world scenarios.

+\textbf{Synthetic-to-real generalization of Rein.} As Tab.~\ref{tab:dgss} illustrates, trained on \textbf{synthetic} \textit{UrbanSyn+GTAV+Synthia} datasets, Rein achieved a \textbf{78.4\% mIoU} on the Cityscapes validation set.
+Further improvement is possible with additional synthetic data and higher-quality images generated by diffusion models, like \cite{benigmim2023collaborating}.
+This result can also be a valuable pre-trained weight for data-efficient training, \textbf{reaching an $82.5\%$ mIoU with 1/16 of Cityscapes training set}.
+This is a significant performance for semi-supervised semantic segmentation.

+\textbf{More backbones.} We extend our analysis to integrating Rein with Convolutional Networks, such as ResNet and ConvNeXt, and smaller scale architectures like DINOv2-S/B. As shown in Table~\ref{tab:backbones}, our findings reveal that Rein exhibits remarkable performance with diverse backbones.